 As NHS Brooklyn, we continue to champion the cause of community revitalization.
 Locally led, mission driven, and ever proud to offer educational, financial, and technical housing assistance through local outreach and partnerships, we enable individuals and families to invest in, preserve, and improve their neighborhoods, their homes, and their future.

-Our services include first-time homebuyer education, home maintenance training, affordable home repair lending, landlord training, insurance and resiliency counseling, mortgage help, and tenant services.
+Our services include first-time homebuyer education, home maintenance training, home repair loans and grants, landlord training, insurance and resiliency counseling, mortgage help, tenant services, and affordable property management.
 Click for details.

 Who we serve